terraform-viettelidc/terraform-provider-vcloud/website/docs/r/edgegateway_settings.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: vcd_edgegateway_settings"
+page_title: "VMware Cloud Director: vcloud_edgegateway_settings"
 sidebar_current: "docs-vcd-resource-edgegateway-settings"
 description: |-
   Provides a VMware Cloud Director edge gateway global settings.
 This can be used to update global edge gateways settings related to firewall and load balancing.